wqferr/symdiff/README.md

 - `symdiff.ln` (type `symdiff.func`)

 Where "Number" denotes your custom numeric type. `isNumeric` can be set by calling `symdiff.setNumericCheck`.
-This is useful when trying to use the library in conjunction with a complex number library, for example.
+This is useful when trying to use the library in conjunction with a complex number library, or for accepting vectorized inputs, for example.

 `symdiff.ln`, however, is different: its value must be a set to a Function wrapper returned by `symdiff.func`.
 For example, this is the default implementation: